 She also chloroformed her children, smothered them to death, and carried them to the basement.
 She then torched the small brick farmhouse and fled.

 The former handyman also stated that Belle had become a very rich woman.
 By his count, he said she had murdered 42 men and had taken amounts from them ranging from $1,000 to $32,000.
-By the time she disappeared he estimated that she had accumulated more than $250,000 through her murder schemes over the years — a huge fortune for those days (about $6.7 million today).
-The investigators had previously checked her bank accounts and though there was a small amount remaining in one of her savings accounts, the money in all other accounts had been completely withdrawn shortly before the fire, suggesting that the evil woman had created a great hoax and evaded the law.
+By the time she disappeared, he estimated that she had accumulated more than $250,000 through her murder schemes over the years — a considerable fortune for those days (about $6.7 million today).
+The investigators had previously checked her bank accounts, and though a small amount was remaining in one of her savings accounts, the money in all other accounts had been completely withdrawn shortly before the fire, suggesting that the evil woman had created a great hoax and evaded the law.

 Over the next several decades, Gunness was allegedly sighted in various cities across the nation.
 As late as 1931, Gunness was reported alive and living in a Mississippi town, where she supposedly owned a great deal of property and lived her life as a prominent citizen.

-Another report in 1931 suggested that she may have been a woman known as “Esther Carlson” who was arrested in Los Angeles, California for poisoning August Lindstrom, a Norwegian-American man, on February 9, 1931, for his money.
-Two people who had known Gunness claimed to recognize her from photographs that were in her possession but the identification was never proved.
+Another report in 1931 suggested that she may have been a woman known as “Esther Carlson” who was arrested in Los Angeles, California, for poisoning August Lindstrom, a Norwegian-American man, on February 9, 1931, for his money.
+Two people who had known Gunness claimed to recognize her from photographs in her possession, but the identification was never proved.
 Carlson died on May 6, 1931, while awaiting trial.

-Of the remains found at the murder site, the bodies of Belle’s three children were identified as well as several of her suitors.
+Of the remains found at the murder site, the bodies of Belle’s three children were identified and several of her suitors.
 The headless adult female corpse was never positively identified.